catseye/NaNoGenLab/perm-comb-finder/README.md

 uninteresting text too (kind of like counting in base 15, unless it was scrambled up somehow.)

-Raising _n_ higher results in OverflowErrors (srsly, Python? thought you had bignums, dude) but probably wouldn't get us anywhere.
+After writing some code to catch OverflowErrors (srsly, Python? thought you had bignums, dude) I ran it for _n_ up to 800 and found that P_duplicates(224,2) = 50176.
+OK, also not a surprise given the square root is around 223.
+Again, not sure how interesting such a text would be, although that may not matter.

 ### C (combinations without repetitions) ###